Admission requirements

 Motivation letter

 In the motivation letter (max.
-1.5 A4 pages) we want you to give an overview of your current artistic activities and to describe your artistic ambitions:
+1 page A4) we want you to give an overview of your current artistic activities and to describe your artistic ambitions:

 • Describe the main topics you are interested in concerning art and culture and explain the reasons for your interest.